 - All caterers should have a contingency plan to be able to continue serving to the public in case of any power cuts.

 Caterers should aim to separate and dispose of rubbish and recycling properly before, during and after the show.
-We would suggest separating your rubbish, food waste, cardboard and plastics at your stall to make disposing of these materials in the right place easier.
+We suggest separating your rubbish, food waste, cardboard and plastics at your stall to make disposing of these materials in the right place easier.

 Caterers should aim to remove the use of plastic wherever possible, and utilise biodegradable options – below are a couple of suggestions: